Clinton aide Abedin leaves husband Weiner after sexting report

 Weiner said he had undergone therapy after the first sexting scandal, according to media reports.
 In recent months, he has taken care of the couple's toddler son.
 Abedin often travels with the Clinton campaign.

+Clinton's Republican rival, Donald Trump, said in a statement, "Huma is making a very wise decision.
+I know Anthony Weiner well, and she will be far better off without him."

+Abedin first worked for Clinton in the 1990s as an intern when Clinton was first lady.
+She was a personal aide to Clinton during her successful 2000 campaign for U.S. Senate.
+Abedin worked on Clinton's first, unsuccessful White House bid in 2008 and served as her deputy chief of staff at the U.S. State Department.
+She is now the vice chair of Clinton's presidential campaign.

-Abedin is the vice chair of Clinton's presidential campaign and served as her deputy chief of staff at the U.S. State Department.
-Weiner served in the U.S. Congress, representing his district in New York City from 1999 to 2011.
-His first unsuccessful run for New York City mayor was in 2005.
+Weiner served in Congress, representing his district in New York City from 1999 to 2011.
+His first unsuccessful run for New York mayor was in 2005.

 (Reporting by Amanda Becker; Editing by Caren Bohan and Jonathan Oatis)